 An EPC is valid for 10 years.
 The EPC can be reused during this time if the property is re-let.
 An EPC cannot be amended.
 If any changes are made to the property, for example a new central heating system, this will not change the EPC.
 A new EPC would need to be done to show any improvements.
 A copy of the EPC should be available for any prospective tenants to view and a copy should be given to tenants prior to a tenancy starting.
 From the 1st of October 2015, if a landlord fails to provide the EPC to a tenant, they cannot issue a Section 21 notice requiring possession.

 Breaking the regulations for EPCs can result in a fine of £200.
-If you are a buyer or a tenant and you do not receive an EPC, contact Trading Standards at Cumbria County Council through the Citizens Advice helpline on 03454 04 05 06.
+If you are a buyer or a tenant and you do not receive an EPC, contact Trading Standards at Westmorland and Furness Council through the Citizens Advice helpline on 03454 04 05 06.